garethlau/shopify-frontend-challenge-summer-2021/README.md

 ### Optimistic Updates

+Nominating a movie and removing a nominated movie are optimistically updated with fallbacks in place if the operation is unsuccessful.
 Unthrottled (Online) on the left.
 Throttled (Slow 3G) on the right.

 ![](/demo/optimistic-updates.gif)